open-edge-platform/infra-managers/maintenance/README.md

 managed Edge Nodes.
 This service is responsible for ensuring that Edge Nodes can perform the required maintenance and update tasks.

-Maintenance Manager handles `schedule` resources used to model time-based events, such as administrative downtime, maintenance windows, or other events that may happen either a single time or repeated on a schedule.
+The Maintenance Manager handles `schedule` resources used to model time-based events, such as administrative downtime, maintenance windows, or other events that may happen either a single time or repeated on a schedule.

 For more information on the schedule and how this trasnaltes on the Edge Node please check